Frequently Asked Questions

 How are cars classified?

-There are two competitive divisions – Targa 1 and 2 – and one non-competitive division, Targa Tour.
+There are three competitive divisions – Targa 1, Targa 2, and Grand Touring – and one non-competitive division, Targa Tour.
 Targa 1 and 2 divisions are further grouped by two-wheel and all-wheel-drive vehicles made before or after the year 2000.

 Targa Newfoundland divisions: